Deshadeeth-Thisarana/Arrow2/README.md

    - You can remove entry Daisy logo in Main.py.
    - Link your Credit card to Heroku for get extra amount of dynos.

-# *I am just a learner and this is the code I used as Rose bot*
+# *I am just a learner and this is the code I used as Shadow bot*